rizavelioglu/fashionfail/references/01_dataset_creation.md

 # Dataset Creation

+### Scraping

+We developed a web crawler specifically tailored for adidas.de using [Scrapy][website_scrapy].
+However, due to concerns about data privacy regulations, we've opted not to share it publicly.

+### (Manual) Filtering
+We built a simple annotation tool, based on `tkinter`(the standard Python interface to the Tk GUI toolkit), for labeling images obeying to three criteria

+The tool iterates over all scraped images and visualizes them.
+The human annotator simply labels each image either using the GUI or the keyboard shortcuts.

+### (Automatic) Annotating

+### (Manual) Quality Review

+---

 Here's the full pipeline of creating FashionFail Dataset:
 1. Scrape the following websites; `adidas`, `newbalance`, `puma`, `birkenstock`.
     - scraped contents are saved in `data/fashionfail/` in respective folders, e.g. `./adidas/raw/0.json` (1 json file per item)